Sunday, September 28, 2025

 The Background

-I wrote on my Goggins Accountability Mirror post-it note: "Run half Trailway 50k, then run some sections."
+I wrote on my Goggins Accountability Mirror post-it note: "Run half of the Trailway 50k, then run some sections."

 The Race